Did you notice how long that disclaimer was up there?

 That's why we honor them.

-But sometimes it's a must, sometimes it's necessary.
+But sometimes it's a must.

 This is still a world governed by the aggressive use of force.

-And if a commander-in-chief is one who cannot remember or approve of an America victorious in conflict, all I'm telling you is that I personally am troubled by it, and I think it's irresponsible that as Admiral Crow looks to the future, that he's not concerned about that aspect of the future, because there will be future military conflicts.
+And I think it's irresponsible that as Admiral Crow looks to the future, that he's not concerned about that aspect of the future, because there will be future military conflicts.

 I am so good at this.

-I mean, you take these phone calls and all right now, now, now.
+I mean, you take these phone calls.

-I'm trying, by the way, folks, I'm trying to get a handle on this bragging business, but I figure it's a new show, and somebody's got to tell you about this because press, and you can read in your newspapers certainly won't.
+I'm trying, by the way, folks, I'm trying to get a handle on this bragging business, but I figure it's a new show, and somebody's got to tell you about this, because press, and you can read in your newspapers, certainly won't.

 But you're watching one of the best performers in America right now.

-And I'm I hate I hate.
+And I hate.

-I hate actually I love being the one to tell you, but it is a little uncomfortable.
+Actually, I love being the one to tell you, but it is a little uncomfortable.

 Do you think I'm bragging too much?

-I see there you go.
+I see, there you go.

 Now, as I told you, my friends, we're working on this show all the time, putting together new features, new clips, new ways to both entertain and inform you.

-Now, one of the things that we're going to be doing on this show is uh introducing updates.
+Now, one of the things that we're going to be doing on this show is introducing updates.

-It's gonna be something you need to know about every night, maybe, or every week.
+It's going to be something you need to know about every night maybe, or every week.

-It's gonna be around for a long time.
+It'll be around for a long time.

 Feminism, for example.

-Now we're putting together our feminist update for you, which the update consists of a musical and visual theme that will set up whatever bit of information I have to share with you.
+Now, we're putting together our feminist update for you, which the update consists of a musical and visual theme that will set up whatever bit of information I have to share with you.

 We're working on it.

-We haven't finished it, but I want to show you our work in progress so you can see how much we care and how much we're doing to see to it that you uh get full scope of things.
+We haven't finished it, but I want to show you our work in progress so you can see how much we care and how much we're doing to see to it that you get the full scope of things.

-Here goes, take a look at it.
+Take a look at it.

-We're feminist, and we're in your face!
+And we're in your face.

-Other than men, they could pull me.
+Other than that, brother, they could for me.

-We're feminists, and we're in your face!
+We're feminists, and we're in your face.

-We're fierce!
+We're fierce.

-We're feminist!
+We're feminists.

 Great.